Anyang Henan, China Travel Guide

 Comprehensive document assembly

-Valid passport (6+ months validity, TWO blank pages), completed application, recent photo, round-trip tickets, accommodation reservations/invitation letter, proof of funds.
+Valid passport (AT least six months of validity, 2 blank pages), completed application, recent photo, round-trip tickets, accommodation reservations/invitation letter, proof of funds.

 Apply well in advance of travel dates; fees vary by nationality.